 Doug and his lovely wife Diane live in a small fold of time-space called DougWorld, near a town that used to be called the “Watercress Capital of the World”, but is now called Huntsville, Alabama by outsiders (and “Rocket City” by the Chamber of Commerce).
 Doug and Diane live in a mud hut near the edge of a primordial swamp.
 Oops, his lovely wife, who is native to Earth, hereby forces him to state that the mud has actually been baked into bricks, and that the swamps dried out during the Late Devonian time period, when the geologic formation known as the Nashville Dome arose from southern-middle Tennessee.

 Doug is a software architect, data modeler, programmer and an electronics engineer.
 He has U.S. Patent 9,158,144, titled “Ontological Filtering Using Spatial Boundary of 3D Objects.”
+He is also an avid quilter and creator of experimental quilts that integrate quilts with microprocessors — really.

 Please see Doug’s feature article in Circuit Cellar magazine Volume 307, February, 2016 entitled “Build an EEPROM-Based Driver”